 Some soaps, washing powders and cleaning products may contain perfumes and other chemicals with ingredients that can irritate the tender skin around the anus.

 Take care when cleaning, especially after using the toilet.
-Avoid any harsh chemicals; use soft toilet paper and consider using moistened, disposable wipes.
+Avoid using harsh chemicals; instead, opt for soft toilet paper and consider using moistened, disposable wipes.
 When showering, avoid vigorous scrubbing around the buttocks and anus.

 Though completely natural, apple cider vinegar is not a cure-all.
-Simply because something is natural does not make it beneficial, and vinegar in your diet can make haemorrhoids more painful.
+Simply because something is natural does not make it beneficial; in fact, vinegar in your diet can exacerbate the pain of haemorrhoids.

-Keeping up normal liquid intake is vital, however, as water is used by the body's digestive system to regulate healthy stools.
+Maintaining a normal liquid intake is vital, as the body's digestive system uses water to regulate healthy bowel movements.
 Filtered fruit juices in moderation (as they have a high sugar content) can easily replace 'natural' remedies like apple cider vinegar.
 The best choice?
 Still water, chilled if you prefer.

 Plan to consume roughly two litres of water a day.
 This does not mean having half a litre at breakfast, half a litre at lunch, and so on.
 Regulate and spread out your liquid intake so you avoid taxing your kidneys and bladder.
 Any undue pressure in your system, whether from a full bladder, swollen prostate, or bloated intestines, can worsen the effects of haemorrhoids.

-Make a goal of steadily sipping water throughout the day, increasing intake during meals if you wish.
+Set a goal to steadily sip water throughout the day, increasing your intake during meals if desired.
 Avoid caffeinated and carbonated drinks.

 If you find your sleep disturbed by night-time trips to the bathroom, set a general rule of thumb to stop drinking liquids at least an hour before bedtime.